Prefix Consensus For Censorship Resistant BFT: Introduction

 \paragraph{$f$-Censorship Resistance.} In the \smr protocol, a Byzantine party may attempt to censor honest parties by sending different values to different honest parties or only sending its value to some of the honest parties.
 In this case, Strong Prefix Consensus (and underlying Prefix Consensus) guarantees that values appearing before the Byzantine party in the predefined ranking (called \emph{\rank}) are committed.
 Values after the equivocating party are excluded, making the malicious party explicit.
-Censorship resistance is achieved by dynamically updating the ranking of parties across slots.
-Initially, an arbitrary rank is used.
-Whenever a slot commits only a prefix of the ordered vector, the party corresponding to the first excluded value is deterministically moved to the end of the ranking (\emph{demoted}).
-As a result, a Byzantine party that censors honest parties is always detected and demoted.
-Each Byzantine party can censor at most one slot before being demoted to the end of the list forever.
+Censorship resistance is achieved by dynamically updating the ranking across slots.
+Agreed high evidence demotes a proposer responsible for censorship, while carried low evidence demotes a proposer responsible for delaying early commitment.
+Since the evidence is agreed before each update, all honest parties maintain the same ranking, and each Byzantine party can censor at most one slot.
 In high-performance blockchains~\cite{aptos,sui,solana} producing multiple blocks per second, the fraction of affected blocks is negligible.

 The key insight into why \pc allows us to solve Censorship Resistance is that we never need to ``ban'' any proposer.
 We are able to provide a degree of isolation to the proposers simply by reordering them in the ranking.
 In partially synchronous networks, it is impossible to determine with certainty if a node indeed misbehaved or if it simply failed to disseminate its message in time due to a temporary network asynchrony.
 Thus, banning proposers would inevitably fail to achieve Censorship Resistance as any banned proposer must eventually be given the benefit of the doubt and unbanned or we would risk keeping an honest proposer banned forever.
 Prefix Consensus resolves this tension.